 - 99% Toxic chemicals, Arsenic, Trihalomethanes, Chloroform, PCB, PCE, Detergents, and Pesticides( DDT)

 Seems impressive, doesn’t it?
 According to the product materials, the bottle kills contaminants with a propriety nano fiber that filters particulates at the nano level – 10 20 nano-meters across (That’s really small just so you know).
 Just remember to read the instructions and follow all steps.
 A water-born disease is a heavy price to pay for negligence.

 Also Read: Weighing the Options For Drinking Water

-There are four parts to this water bottle.
+There are four parts to this filtered water bottle.
 The plastic bottle body, the straw, top, and the filter.
-The Outdoor Adventure Filter (which comes with this bottle) can be replaced and fitted with new, affordable filters.
-When the filter is new, there is a sticker on the bottom of the filter that must be removed before use.
+The Outdoor Adventure Filter (which comes with this bottle) can be replaced and fitted with new, replacement filter in a matter of seconds.
 I took the filter out and tripled rinsed the bottle before getting the filter wet.
 The instructions say to fill the bottle up and squeeze water through the filter and out of the top.
 The draw on this filter was super easy once I soak the filter for a few seconds in the water.
 It helps me to squeeze the bottle while sucking to draw the water into the filter.
 I love that this is a squeeze bottle, makes life easy.

 Testing It Out

 The bottle itself is somewhat soft and easy to squeeze.
 Initially you have to squeeze the bottle a few times as the filter is soaking up the water and traveling up the straw section.
 The first time that I filled up the bottle I used tap water.
-Some reviews I read stated that there was a terrible iodine after-taste and that the bottle leaked water from the top.
 I shook the bottle vigorously and squeezed while the flip top was closed.
 No water escaped from the bottle.
 I then opened the flip top and shook the bottle.
 Only a few drops escaped from the flip straw.